 Who is at Risk

-About ten perfect of all dogs develop environmental allergies.
+About ten percent of all dogs develop environmental allergies.
 Some breeds are more susceptible, such as:

 - Irish Setters